atooma/doc-resonance-ai/docs/source/index.rst

 Basics
 ======================================

 Resonance SDK is the core that powers any kind of mobile or embedded app you may want to develop to enhance your business.
 It has been designed along with the great experience at Atooma, collected by serving thousands of users and enabling millions of IF-DO rules.
 The **Resonance Rule Engine** carries on billions of operations by communicating real-time with all the devices running the SDK.
 You can create your app perfectly fitting your business model and integrate our SDK into it, to get all the advantages of our platform.
-Once you embed the Resonance SDK in one of your app you get all the advantages of a Resonance-powered app.
+Once you embed the Resonance SDK in one of your app you get all magic and the advantages given by Atooma to a Resonance-powered app.

 A Resonance AI Application looks over all the devices embedding the SDK; your network of devices can be operated via the **Resonance Dashboard**: a Web-based control panel from which applications running on multiple devices can be monitored and operated; rules and notifications can be triggered and propagated to devices.